Camping

 Jackery SolarSaga 100 W Panel

-The Jackery SolarSaga 100 consists of 2 Panels, each with a stand.
-One panel also has a bag on the back for the 3 m cable attached to the panel.
-This cable terminates in an 8 mm (actually a DC7909) barrel plug to connect to a Jackery power box.
+The Jackery SolarSaga 100 consists of 2 sections, each with a stand.
+One section has a bag on the back for the 3 m cable attached to the panel.
+This cable terminates in a DC7909 barrel plug to connect to a Jackery power box.
 The output from the panel also has two USB ports for charging compatible devices.
 I am not sure how useful these ports are, as I certainly would not like to have a phone charging in the blazing hot African sun.

 The Jackery SolarSaga 100 W Panel